Why Grand Rapids, Michigan is Your Gateway to a Perfect Midwest Summer

 7. Once You’ve Had Your Fill of the City, it’s Extremely Easy (and Worthwhile) to Escape From It

 While the city is an adventure in itself that will take you a couple days (at least) to take in, I am always a fan of getting out of the city to explore its surroundings.
 After my 3-night stay in Grand Rapids, I went RV camping with my relatives.
 What is unique about Grand Rapids is that you can get out into the wilderness and disconnect from it all, but still be less than an hour outside of the city center.
 There’s fishing and boating in several of the many lakes in the area, or you can stick to land and go biking like I did.
-I planned to only go camping for 1 night, but my flight home got cancelled due to a storm, so I ended up spending 2 nights out in lush, green fields of West Michigan.
+I planned to only go camping for 1 night, but my flight home got canceled due to a storm, so I ended up spending 2 nights out in lush, green fields of West Michigan.
 I couldn’t believe how many deer, cranes, and emerald green dragonflies I saw just by biking around on the trails.
 It was an ideal way to end my time in Michigan (and to burn off some of the food and beer I spent the whole week eating, for research purposes, obviously).

 Have I convinced you to add Grand Rapids to your list?
 This small but bustling city surprised me with its upscale culinary scene, lively watering holes, and warm, welcoming community.
 If you’re looking for a smaller, less crowded city infused with midwest charm, Grand Rapids felt like the perfect gateway to all that and more.